snorux/EurekaHelper/README.md

 ### Elementals Manager
 Manage all seen Elementals from this tab!
 All known Elementals position in game are listed [here](https://github.com/snooooowy/EurekaHelper/issues/13).
-Feel free to add new Elemental positions in the link above or you can DM me on Discord (Snowy#9716)
+Feel free to add new Elemental positions in the link above or you can DM me on Discord (@snorux)
 ![image](https://github.com/snooooowy/EurekaHelper/assets/34697265/5655c0f7-7df5-44ba-846c-58f87d542429)

 ### Instance Tracker